loganmeetsworld/buzz/db.md

 Process whereby we define the searchable characteristics and indexes.
 Process that shows how the document is indexed and stores information.

+## NoSQL
+Not Only SQL.
+Provides a mechanism for storage and retrieval of data which is modeled in means other than the tabular relations used in relational databases.